samin-taheri/samin-taheri/README.md

 I'm a software developer passionate about frontend and mobile development, with expertise in JavaScript/TypeScript, React, Next.js, and React Native.
 I specialize in building responsive, high-performance applications that prioritize seamless user experiences, accessibility, and modern UI/UX principles.

-Currently, I'm pursuing my Master’s degree, deepening my expertise in cutting-edge technologies and advanced software development practices.
-I thrive in collaborative environments, enjoy tackling complex challenges, and constantly seek ways to push the boundaries of innovation.
-My goal is to develop scalable, impactful solutions that enhance both user engagement and business efficiency.
+I recently completed my Master’s degree with a focus on Artificial Intelligence, further strengthening my expertise in emerging technologies and advanced software development practices.
+I thrive in collaborative environments, enjoy tackling complex challenges, and continuously seek opportunities to innovate and create meaningful impact.
+My goal is to develop scalable, intelligent solutions that enhance both user experience and business efficiency.

 ### Languages and Tools